Atlanta, Georgia Alcohol and Drug Use Statistics

 - Driving with possession of illegal drugs.

-Medical Amnesty Law: People in Atlanta have limited immunity when they seek medical attention for themselves or loved ones in possession of drugs or drug paraphernalia.17 Drug and alcohol laws in Atlanta include Georgia’s Medical Amnesty Law.
-Under this law, you or your loved one may have immunity from:17
+Medical Amnesty Law: People in Atlanta have limited immunity when they seek medical attention for themselves or loved ones in possession of drugs or drug paraphernalia.17 The Medical Amnesty law provides civil and criminal immunity for administering or possessing Naloxone.
+Under this law, you or a loved one may have immunity from:17

 - Drug or paraphernalia possession.